-

 Is it possible to create mortgages over real estate and how are these protected and enforced?

 Yes, it is possible to create mortgages over real estate.
 In fact, mortgages are the most widely used security for real estate assets.
-Mortgage is a security in rem (“Garantia Real”) that gives the creditor the right to be paid for the value of certain immovable or similar assets belonging to the debtor or to a third party, with preference over other creditors who do not enjoy special privilege or priority of registration.
-Thus, the creditor who holds a mortgage has, with a few exceptions, a preference in the satisfaction of his claim over the other creditors of the owner of the encumbered property in the event of an enforcement sale.
+Mortgage is a security in rem (“garantia real”) that grants the creditor the right to be paid for the value of a certain immovable or similar assets belonging to the debtor or to a third party, with preference over other creditors who do not enjoy special privilege or priority of registration.
+Thus, the creditor who holds a mortgage has, with a few exceptions, a preference right in the satisfaction of his claim over the other creditors of the owner of the mortgaged property in the event of an enforcement judicial procedure.

 -